mambusskruj/mambusskruj.github.io/content/posts/pub-neovim-for-markdown.md

 ## Things to improve

-I still have some caveats with the Markdown text environment.
-It's not ideal and has a room to improve.
+I still have some constraints with the environment I built.
+It's not ideal and has room to improve.

 For example, I would like to manipulate lists in a better way.
 Being in the list and pressing Enter **twice** should automatically create a new list item on a new line and then delete it.
 I know Markdown plugins provide something similar, but they don't work as expected.
 Maybe one day I will write simple automation by myself.

+Link concealing leaves emptiness between words.
+I can't do anything with it.

 I also would like to integrate AI to assist with editing and rephrasing because, as you may already have noticed, my English is not good enough to write nice texts.

 ## Conclusion

 In this article, I've shared personal thoughts about preferences and choices for the note-taking system and showed the writing environment I've come to.
 I hope someone will find it helpful.
-Thank you all.
+Thank you.